bellerophons-pegasus/CORIANDER/README.md

 Since the keywords are based on the TaDiRAH taxonomy, which is also used elsewhere, we decided to investigate if any of those external sources could be useful for a teaching resource such as the DHCR.

 We found, as one example, the [Zotero bibliography "Doing Digital Humanities"](https://www.zotero.org/groups/113737/doing_digital_humanities_-_a_dariah_bibliography), a curated list of introductory literature references for the Digital Humanities.
-It also contains a subset of highlighted references, which we further enriched with tags (see [Sources/zotero-DHLit/zotero_custom.js](https://github.com/bellerophons-pegasus/CORIANDER/blob/master/Sources/zotero-DHLit/zotero_custom.js)).
+It also contains a subset of highlighted references (tag `*****`), which we further enriched with tags (see [Sources/zotero-DHLit/zotero_custom.js](https://github.com/bellerophons-pegasus/CORIANDER/blob/master/Sources/zotero-DHLit/zotero_custom.js)).
 Now if any of the tags in those references matches the keywords from the current course on display, the respective reference is listed in the modal window ("Additional Literature -> From Zotero").
 Furthermore, we added a link (marked with small red Zotero icon) to each keyword that directs the user to the bibliography on Zotero with matching tags already selected.

 To add even more references, and because it is openly and easily available, we also crafted a mapping between the TaDiRAH taxonomy and [Wikidata](https://www.wikidata.org) items.
 With that we were then able to query Wikidata and display resulting references in the modal window.
 Again, a link (marked with a small green Scholia icon) was added to each keyword that brings the user to Scholia with the respective keyword already set as topic.
 [Scholia](https://tools.wmflabs.org/scholia/) is a tool developed to fetch publication information from Wikidata.